preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 Regarding Custom Theme, detailed information about the options are found here in the Omnia 6.0 documentation: :doc:`Theme for the Business Profile </admin-settings/business-group-settings/settings/theme/index>`

+See below for information on how to add Mega Menu objects.

 Action Menu
 ------------
 The following settings are available here, for the default Action Menu and for the Action Menu used in MS Teams: